balaksms/Enumerate-Cosmos-DB-Resource-Properties-using-RestAPIRestiAPI/README.md

 with all properties for a given resource and resource type on which the Service principal have read permission.

 ## Use cases
-Administrator or Business owner can lookup up any specific properties through simple Json lookup or flaten the json file for reporting purposes or automating a work flow.
+1. Administrator or Business owner can lookup up any specific properties through simple Json lookup or flaten the json file for reporting purposes or automating a work flow.
+2. The script is written in powershell.
+If required can be deployed as Azure function or batch job.
+Also, the sample can be replicated to anyother languange or script quickly.

 ## Steps to run the script